Milestones in the Supreme Court immigration case

-The U.S. Supreme Court on Monday will hear arguments in a challenge by 26 states to President Barack Obama's executive action to defer deportation of certain immigrant children and parents who are in the country illegally.
+The U.S. Supreme Court on Monday heard arguments in a challenge by 26 states to President Barack Obama's executive action to defer deportation of certain immigrant children and parents who are in the country illegally.

 Here is a chronology of the case, United States v.
 Texas: